Over the years, I've spent more than 250 hours on planes, and along the way I've picked up a thing or two about what to pack in your carry-on bag.

-Their products are a great choice for travelling because they go with everything, are soft and comfortable, and they take up very little space (perfect for your carry-on).
+Their products are a great choice for traveling because they go with everything, are soft and comfortable, and they take up very little space (perfect for your carry-on).

 And the best part is, that all their products are sustainable and 100% eco-friendly, without compromising quality or look!

-The silver is literally spun into these products, which makes them heat-regulating and able to stay fresh longer (another great quality for travelling).
+The silver is literally spun into these products, which makes them heat-regulating and able to stay fresh longer (another great quality for traveling).

 Toiletries and Medicine

 I always try to pack as many of my toiletries in my carry-on bag as possible.
 These are both nice to have onboard the flight so that you can freshen up, but they are also really annoying to replace if you end up losing your luggage.
 Just make sure you only bring small bottles and check the airport's rules for bringing liquids through security.

 If you need any kind of medication, be sure to have enough for 3 days or so, just in case something happens.

 - Toothbrush and toothpaste